How to Automatically Create YouTube Shorts using Make

 • Creatomate: to create a video template and generate YouTube Shorts.
 Sign up for free.

-• Slack: to post a URL to the generated YouTube video.
+• YouTube: to publish to the generated shorts.

 • Make (formerly Integromat): to automate the entire process.